 There’s another option to this though, which is pretty f*cking messed up:

 He doesn’t want a relationship, but he likes you too much.
-Now he feels the need to come back every now and then to see if you’re taken or still in the sea of the singles in which he’s swimming on.
+Now he feels the need to come back now and then to see if you’re taken or still in the sea of the singles in which he’s swimming on.

 Be vigilant and check out if he likes you or not, you want things to be genuine, not constantly having doubts and questions spinning around your head.